 The 1986 law also authorized government agencies to create an Internet-based system that employers can use to check their new hires against government databases.
 Finally going live for employers nationwide in 2007, E-Verify is extremely effective in detecting unauthorized workers.

-Although E-Verify is currently voluntary for the most part, a growing number of states now require employers to use it to qualify for business or professional licenses, or to receive a public (government) contract.
-E-Verify participation is also required for all federal contracts.
+Although E-Verify is currently voluntary on the federal level except for federal contractors and employers of students in the STEM OPT program, a growing number of states require employers to use it to qualify for business or professional licenses, or to receive a public (government) contract.

 Best option: An E-Verify Employer Agent